-1. Application for admission must be completed and returned to the Undergraduate Admissions Office.
+- 1. Application for admission must be completed and returned to the Undergraduate Admissions Office.
 Online submission of an application is strongly encouraged.
-Online versions of our application can be found on our Admissions webpage at www.hbu.edu/apply or through www.Applytexas.org.
-Paper versions of our application can also be provided upon request.

-2. An official transcript or Letter of Good Standing must be sent directly from the most recently attended institution to the Admissions Office.
+Online versions of our application can be found on our Admissions webpage at www.hbu.edu/apply or through <a href="https: - 2.
+An official transcript or Letter of Good Standing must be sent directly from the most recently attended institution to the Admissions Office.
 Faxes or photocopies, while not official, may be used to provide an initial admissions decision.
 The Admissions Office reserves the right to request additional copies/faxes from the student in the event that the submitted documents are illegible.
 Falsification or failure to provide this academic information will result in suspension from the University.
-The student is responsible for meeting all prerequisites for courses taken at HBU.
+The student is responsible for meeting all prerequisites for courses taken at HBU. - 3.
+Transient applicants and admits are not eligible for merit awards and/or institutional aid from Houston Baptist University.

-X. Concurrent Enrollment
+Concurrent Enrollment